primer/octicons/.github/CONTRIBUTING.md

 # Octicons Contribution Guidelines
 Thank you for your interest in contributing to Octicons!
-We currently are only accepting submissions from GitHub staff and only include icons that are used in the GitHub's UI.
+We currently are only accepting submissions from GitHub staff and only include icons that are used in the GitHub UI.

 ## Adding or Updating icons